moi90/experitur/README.md

 trial_id: a-1_b-a
 ```

-Most items should be self-explanatory. `parameters_pre` are the parameters passed to the run function,  `parameters_post` are the parameters after the run function had the chance to update them. `trial_id` is derived from the parameters that are varied in the parameter grid.
+Most items should be self-explanatory. `parameters` are the parameters passed to the run function,  `parameters_post` are the parameters after the run function had the chance to update them. `trial_id` is derived from the parameters that are varied in the parameter grid.
 This way, you can easily interpret the file structure.

 ## Collecting results

-Use `experitur collect <lab_book>.md` to collect all the results (including parameters and metadata) of all trials of a lab book into a single CSV file located at `<lab_book>/results.csv`.
+Use `experitur collect script` to collect all the results (including parameters and metadata) of all trials of a lab book into a single CSV file located at `script/results.csv`.

 ## Calling functions and default parameters
 Your `run` function might call other functions that have default parameters.